Branislav Mitrović: National career

 On 29 January 2012, Mitrović won the European Championship with his national team beating in the final Montenegro by 9:8.
 This was his first gold medal with the national team.
+He retired from national team in 2024.

 Personal life

 Mitrović became a goalkeeper after an advice from his first coach to make use of his large frame and long hands in the goal.
 He is married to Jelena.